-Glenda S. Johnson, PhD is an Assistant Professor in the Department of Human Development and

-Psychological Counseling and Field Experience Coordinator of the Professional School Counseling program at Appalachian State University in Boone, NC.
-She received her doctorate in counselor education and supervision at Sam Houston State University in 2012.
-Prior to receiving her doctorate, she received her M.A. in counseling from Prairie View A&M University in 1996, and her M.A. in Deaf Education from The Ohio State University in 1981.
-Glenda S. Johnson has worked in the state of Texas as a professional school counselor for 17 years, a teacher of students who are deaf or hard-of-hearing for seven years, and a part-time licensed professional counselor for three and a half years.
-She is a Licensed Professional Counselor and a Licensed Professional School Counselor in the state of North Carolina.
-Her research interests include the counseling needs of students who are at-risk of dropping out of high school, and the mentoring needs of new counselors entering the profession.
+Glenda S. Johnson, PhD, LCMHC, NCSC, is an Associate Professor in the Professional School Counseling (PSC) program.
+She earned her PhD in Counselor Education and Supervision in 2012 from Sam Houston State University (Huntsville, TX).
+In 1997, she earned a Masters of Arts in Counseling from Prairie View A&M University, a historically black college and university (HBCU).
+She has worked as a school counselor for 17 years, a teacher of students who are deaf or hard-of-hearing for 7 years, and a part-time licensed professional counselor (LPC) for 3.5 years all in the state of Texas.
+Her research interests include the counseling needs of students who are at-risk of dropping out of high school, students living in poverty, students' college and career readiness, and the mentoring needs of novice school counselors.

-Lucy L. Purgason, PhD, is an Assistant Professor in the Department of Human Development and Psychological Counseling in the Professional School Counseling program at Appalachian State University in Boone, NC.
-She earned her PhD. in Counseling and Counselor Education from the University of North Carolina at Greensboro (UNCG) in 2013 and also received her Master's and Education Specialist degrees in School Counseling from UNCG (2005).
+Lucy L. Purgason, PhD, LSC, ACS, NCC is an Assistant Professor in the Department of Human Development and Psychological Counseling in the Professional School Counseling program at Appalachian State University in Boone, NC.
+She earned her PhD in Counseling and Counselor Education from the University of North Carolina at Greensboro (UNCG) in 2013 and also received her Master's and Education Specialist degrees in School Counseling from UNCG (2005).
 She has worked as a professional school counselor for over five years in both North Carolina and Virginia and is also licensed in the state of Washington.
 During her time in the field, she gained experience in both rural and urban settings including Title I schools and a school specifically for newcomer and immigrant students.
 In addition to her school counseling credentials she is a National Certified Counselor (NCC) and Approved Clinical Supervisor (ACS).
 Her research interests include understanding the importance of both online and offline relationships for immigrant and refugee students and students of other underrepresented groups, in both K-12 and higher education settings.
 In addition, she also pursues scholarship related to mentoring and supervision, with a specific emphasis on relational-cultural approaches.

-Jill Van Horne, PhD, is Program Director of the PSC program and an Assistant Professor in the HPC Department at Appalachian State University.
+Jill Van Horne, PhD, LCMHCS, RPTS, NCC, Eagala certified, is Program Director of the PSC program and an Assistant Professor in the HPC Department at Appalachian State University.
 Though a New Jersey native, all three of her degrees are from NC.
 She holds a Ph.D. in Counseling from the University of North Carolina at Charlotte (2014) as well as a certificate in Play Therapy.
 Her Master's Degree in School Counseling is from Western Carolina University and her Bachelor's Degree is from Lenoir-Rhyne University.
 She has over 20 years of combined school counseling and clinical mental health experience.
 Her experience spans from school counseling, the hospital setting, outpatient therapy in schools, to consulting with public and alternative schools.
-She holds a NC Professional School Counselor license, a NC Licensed Professional Counselor-Supervisor (LPCS), is a Registered Play Therapist Supervisor (RPTS), and is E.A.G.A.L.A. certified in Equine Assisted Psychotherapy and Learning.
+She holds a NC Professional School Counselor license, a NC Licensed Clinical Mental Health Counselor Supervisor (LCMHCS), is a Registered Play Therapist Supervisor (RPTS), and is Eagala certified in equine assisted psychotherapy and learning.
 Her interests include incorporating multi-sensory techniques in working with children and adolescents, and extending dialogue between professional school counseling & clinical mental health.